EnriqueDoster/helpful_bioinformatics_stuff/README.md

 ## Tutorials

 - R packages
-  * [Practical ggplot](https://wilkelab.org/practicalgg/) - Good tutorial for ussing ggplot to create a variety of figures
+  * [Practical ggplot](https://wilkelab.org/practicalgg/) - Good tutorial for using ggplot to create a variety of figures

 </article>